astronautas/astronautas.github.io/_posts/2023-08-01-is-it-a-feature-store-or-just-a-warehouse-table.md

+---
+layout: post
+title: A Feature Store, or Just a Warehouse Table?
+---
 Recently a data platform vendor introduced us to their latest offering: a feature store module for machine learning projects.
 They highlighted the usual selling points, like reducing train-serve skew, feature backfilling, and enhancing feature documentation.
 However, one of our experienced senior data engineers remained unconvinced.
 The question on their mind was straightforward: "Is a feature store truly necessary when we already have a fully operational data platform?".
 Indeed, there might be a case that most of the aforementioned feature store offerings can be solved with a modern data platform, reducing duplicate efforts and costs.

+## A table is all you need...
-Let's explore the typical offerings of feature stores and see which ones can be substituted with a familiar data warehouse tables and some additional data tooling around them.
+Let's explore the typical offerings of feature stores and see which ones can be substituted with data warehouse tables and some additional familiar data tooling around them:

 * Single train-serve pipeline
   * Table